 Just like your work boots, most jeans may need to be broken in before they start to soften up and feel comfier.
 This is usually the case with heavier pieces of denim.
 To find a pair of comfortable work jeans, you also need to consider your body type, job, work environment, and the weather.
 Besides making the long shift more bearable, it can help you perform better at work.

 The best part about owning a pair of jeans for work is that they are low maintenance!
 Manufacturers usually recommend washing after five to ten times of wearing.
 Of course, that’s assuming that you did not soil your denim pants!
 After every shift, you can hang your jeans near the window to help lessen the odor and prepare them for the next day.

 If you stain your jeans, you can spot-clean them instead.
 Apply a small amount of mild detergent on a toothbrush and use it to scrub the stain off.
 Once the stain is fully removed, rinse the detergent thoroughly with cold water.

-Keep in mind that your denim’s blue dye can fade because of several factors, including repeated wear, washing, drying, accumulation of dirt and oils.
+Keep in mind that your denim’s blue dye can fade because of several factors, including repeated wear, washing, drying, and accumulation of dirt and oils.
 Thus, a gentle wash is recommended.

 Before you toss your jeans into the washing machine, turn them inside out.
-In this way, the side that accrues your swear and oils get washed more instead of the blue dye.
+In this way, the side that accrues your swear and oils gets washed more instead of the blue dye.
 Lastly, make sure the pants are zipped up.

 Choose the detergent that is formulated for dark clothing.
 Steer clear from the bleach since it can ruin the color of your denim pants.
 Using a fabric softener is also a no-no since it can accumulate on the fabric.
 On your washing machine, select the gentle or delicate cycle and put a small amount of detergent.
-Allow the jeans to air-dry.
+Allow the jeans to air dry.